Here’s a look at the life of Bernard Madoff, who was convicted of running a multi-billion dollar Ponzi scheme.

 June 4, 2011 - Final auction of personal property belonging to Madoff nets $500,000.
-To date, the total recovery from the Madoffs has been approximately $24 million in property sales and $80 million in cash assets.
+So far, the total recovery from the Madoffs has been approximately $24 million in property sales and $80 million in cash assets.

 September 20, 2012 - Trustee Irving Picard announces that victims of Madoff’s Ponzi scheme will receive another $2.5 billion in reimbursement of their stolen funds.
 This brings the total amount returned to investors to $3.6 billion.
 Approximately half of the victims have been repaid.

-March 25, 2014 - Trustee Irving Picard announces plans to pay out an additional $349 million to Madoff's victims.
+March 25, 2014 - Picard announces plans to pay out an additional $349 million to Madoff’s victims.
 Approximately $9.8 billion has been recovered so far.

 September 3, 2014 - Son Andrew, Madoff’s last surviving child, dies of cancer at age 48.